hillaabra/pinterest-data-pipeline934/README.md

 Before being able to launch the pipeline, the user will need to configure the Kafka client by launching their EC2 instance, and connecting to their EC2 instance through the command line.
 (In my case, this was done using the SSH Client protocol, which required a key-value pair to be saved on my local machine inside a `.pem` file.)

 Inside the EC2 client the user will need to:
-- Download Java
-- Download Kafka (the same version as is run on the MSK cluster)
+- Download Java and Kafka (the same version as is run on the MSK cluster)
 - Install the IAM MSK Authentication package (available on GitHub) within the Kafka `libs` directory
 - Export a path to the `IAM MSK Authentication` package to a `CLASSPATH` variable inside their EC2 instance's `/home/ec2-user/.bashrc` file (to enable the Kafka client to locate and utilise the necessary Amazon MSK IAM libraries when executing commands)
 - Configure the Kafka client to use `AWS IAM authentication` to the cluster by modifying the `client.properties` file inside the Kafka `bin` directory, configuring it to communicate with the API REST proxy resource created previously